flexseth/bioboxfinal/README.md

 ***************
 ### Features and or Bugs

-⚠️ If user doesn't have a Gravatar,
+⚠️ If user doesn't have a Gravatar
 - **FALLBACK**    to uploaded profile pic on WordPress user profile
 - **DEFAULT**     ~~to Gravatar package default monster~~ WordPress default user avatar
 - **FEATURE**     Allow user to upload an image to use from plugin interface
 - **FEEDBACK**    Discuss "ratings" for Gravatar - currently un-restricted (G, PG, F, etc)

 ⚠️ Nothing displayed if user hasn't set their bio/description
+ - **FEATURE**
- - **FEATURE**     Show message that no bio is set, allow to edit bio from plugin interface
+ Show message that no bio is set, allow to edit bio from plugin interface

 ⚠️ Name might display username if a preferred name hasn't been set
 - **FEATURE**     Allow user to set preferred display name from plugin interface